Security practices

 Security awareness training

-In addition to general information security training, more targeted training is available to our developers on secure coding.
-Development teams are also supported through embedding a security engineer in those teams to help with security-related operational tasks.
+In addition to general information security training for all Atlassians, we deliver specialised training to our developers on secure coding and vulnerability management to provide secure outcomes for our company and customers.
+Development teams are also supported with the provision of dedicated security engineers across the organisation to help with security-related operational tasks.

 Security champions program